aschamarthi/wa-cr-warp/README.md

 | 64³  | ~0.5 GB | ~5 ms | ~1,500 | ~2 min |
 | 512³ | ~49 GB | ~1.2 s | ~28,000 | ~9 hr |

+Could run 200M for inviscid case and 150M for viscous case in 3D on one GPU with 80 GB VRAM.

 ## 2D Riemann Problem (Configuration 3)